 As you may have guessed, if you have no trouble converting high-intent traffic into customers, you’re better off leaving those gates open.
 But if you need long-term commitment from the prospect before they can make decisions, identifying them early on with a lead form might still be a smart choice.

 And while your situation may not be this black-and-white, and you might in fact be doing both, I’d advise you to focus.
-Go back to your buyer persona research, and figure out how exactly your most successful customers ended up buying from you.
+Go back to your customer research, and figure out how exactly your most successful customers ended up buying from you.
 Then rinse and repeat that process at scale.

 When I say amateurs, I mean that in the nicest possible way.
 You know, the kind of people who would never even imagine submitting a form with a fake name and a 10-minute email address just to get their hands on your wonderful PDF.